(Last Updated On: October 28, 2022)

 So…what is a Business Mentor?

 Before I go any further, let’s discuss what I mean by a Business Mentor.
-I am aware of the many, many definitions of “mentor”, “mentorship” and “mentoring”.
+I am aware of the many definitions of “mentor”, “mentorship” and “mentoring”.

 But for me, a Business Mentor is essentially a person who: